younesbram/accessiblebrowser/README.md

 - Have the Vision API return general instructions, formalized by another call to the JSON mode version of the API.
 This is a workaround for the JSON mode issue but requires another LLM call, which is slower/more expensive.
 - Add speech-to-text with Whisper or another model to eliminate text input and make this more accessible.
 - Make this work for your own browser instead of spinning up an artificial one.
+- Consider packaging the application with tools like PyInstaller and adding a GUI for a better user experience.

 ## References
 - https://github.com/Globe-Engineer/globot